mfaisalkhatri/web-automation-playwright-java/README.md

 1. How to set different window sizes?
 1. How to double on a button?
 1. How to use Page Object Model using Playwright Java?
-1. How to perform browser navigations?
+1. How to perform browser navigation?
+1. How to perform Mouse hover?

 ## How to run the Tests?